 Have you ever wondered to yourself what the Caribbean islands were like before so many giant hotels and cruise ships came along?
-Well, it turns out there are still a few places where one can get a taste of ‘the old Caribbean’, and this month’s Destination of the Month is one of them: the beautiful island of Tobago!
+Well, it turns out there are still a few places where one can get a taste of ‘the old Caribbean’, and the beautiful island of Tobago is one of them!

 Tobago belongs to the independent country of Trinidad and Tobago, and is Trinidad’s laid-back little sister.
 It’s small enough to allow exploration of the whole island from one place, but large enough to offer a wide variety of landscapes and activities, plus enough beaches that you could visit a different one each day without repeating, even if you stay 3 weeks or more!

 I have visited Tobago, and one thing I found totally unique about it was the lack of separation between tourists and locals.
 More so than in most places in the Caribbean, here it is not only possible, but in fact quite easy to interact with local residents and support the island’s economy directly.

 And finally, Tobago is located outside the so-called ‘hurricane belt’ and is thus far less likely to be directly hit by tropical storms even in the height of hurricane season.
 BIG bonus, especially if summertime is your best season for taking a longer trip (as is the case for many of us).

 Tobago will appeal to:

 - Mountain biking and hiking aficionados

 - Budget travelers – Tobago is among the least expensive Caribbean destinations!

 Originally inhabited by native Carib and Arawak tribes, both Tobago and Trinidad were colonized soon after Columbus’ arrival, and during the ensuing centuries were fought over by pretty much every colonial power that was active in the region.
 The British were the last to rule the islands before their full independence in 1962, thus Britain still has a big influence on their unique culture.